jsxgraph/jsxgraph_website/README.md

 1. Call in the root of this project:
    - `make website` (packs and compiles the current website in the present form)
    - `make websiteversion` (packs and compiles the current website, but asks for a version number first)
-   - or `make release` (packs and compiles the current website, gets the current version and the release information from sketchometry beforehand)
+   - or `make release` (packs and compiles the current website, gets the current version and the release information from JSXGraph beforehand)
 2. Pull the newest version from server.
 3. Call `make version-git-tag` or `make version-git`.
 This will push all files to Git.
    ```shell